odedia/tpcf-workshop/README.md

 Your RabbitMQ instance will need to have a queue create called **myQueue**.
 Messages sent to the Default exchange with the **myQueue** routingkey will be automatically routed to the **myQueue** queue.

-## 14 - Messaging on PCF
+## 14 - Messaging on TPCF

 Key points:
-* Creating a RabbitMQ Instance in PCF
+* Creating a RabbitMQ Instance in TPCF

-### 14.1 - Create a RabbitMQ Service Instance in PCF
+### 14.1 - Create a RabbitMQ Service Instance in TPCF

 You can view available self-self / on-demand provisioning services via the marketplace.